 If you think you may have fungal toenails, Click here to book a appointment with one of our Podiatrist to assess your toenails and discuss your treatment options.Enquire Today

-Click here to book a time with one of our Podiatrists to assess the skin of your feet and discuss your treatment options.Enquire Today
+Do you need help with a plantar wart (or 3) ?
+Click here to book a time with one of our Podiatrists to assess your skin and discuss your treatment options.Enquire Today

-If you have high-risk feet and require assistance with wound or ulcer management, Click here to make a time to see one of our friendly Podiatrists.Enquire Today
+If you have high-risk feet and require assistance with wound or ulcer management, Click here to make an appointment now to see one of our Podiatrists.Enquire Today

 Monique has a wealth of Podiatry knowledge gained from her many years of professional podiatry practice management.
 She is passionate about ensuring high quality care for patients and splits her time between reception and back end office administration.

 Outside of the practice Monique loves to keep fit by hitting the gym, running, walking her dog and spending time with her family.

 Areas of interest include conservative and surgical management of ingrown toenails, rehabilitation of sports and overuse injuries such as plantar fasciitis and tendinopathies, as well as general foot and nail care.

 Kim is passionate about health and fitness – you might see her walking or running her vizsla around Noosa, having a swim or sweating it out doing a workout.

 Zoe Burns graduated from Queensland University of Technology with distinction.
 Zoe has lived on the Sunshine Coast for most of her life and in her spare time enjoys boxing, roller-skating, going to the beach and drawing.